What Are the Vintage Military Rifle Games?

 So, you bought a vintage military bolt action rifle on the cheap and picked up enough mil-surp ammo to last through the next post-asteroid apocalypse.
 You’ve put some rounds through it at the range and had some fun plinking at tin cans.
 Now what?
 Lean it in a closet corner and forget it?
 Hang it on a wall to collect dust?

 No!
 Now you take it down to your local club range and join in on the fun and camaraderie of Vintage Military Rifle games!
 Why?
-It’s a not-scary/serious/expensive pursuit, but it will get you out to the range with like-minded people to enjoy some level-playing-field competition with historic military rifles.
+It’s a not-scary/serious/expensive pursuit, like some rifle matches, but it will get you out to the range with like-minded people to enjoy some level-playing-field competition with historic military rifles.

 What’s a VMR?